geeksam/ladds_graph/README.md

 ## SPOILER ALERT!

 Most of the code I've written to solve this particular problem lives in lib/map.rb.
 The scoring mechanism is built into the class Map::MapPath, but there should be enough examples in tests/map_tests.rb (under the describe block for the #score method) for you to be able to build your own scoring mechanism.
-Or, if you want to peek at my scoring implementation without seeing, most of my solution is in the Map::MapPath#go_forth_and_multiply method, so if you just fold that method up, you should be able to remain mostly unbiased.  (=
+If you want to peek at my scoring implementation without seeing too many spoilers, most of my solution is in the Map::MapPath#go_forth_and_multiply method, so if you just fold that method up, you should be able to remain mostly unbiased.  (=

 ## Enjoy!